themassiveone/themassiveone/experiences/softwareDevelopment.md

 ##### Java (java)

 Initially I was not convinced by java, as it seemed to be almost identical to c# to me at first.
-However, discovering the enterprice ecosystem behind c# and practiciing it tirelessly in conjunction with programming practices made me question my original stance.
+However, discovering the enterprice ecosystem behind gradle & spring and practiciing it tirelessly in conjunction with programming practices made me question my original stance.

 ## Encompassing Projects (section incomplete)